 **Please note that exemptions must be renewed annually.
 This means that if you have previously claimed exemption for any vaccines, you must do a new one.

 With lice cases on the rise district wide, we thought we would share some tips from a parent that has been through the arduous process of eliminating lice and nits.
 Click here for more information.
+Click here for a lice FAQ from JeffCo.
 Know that while it is a nuisance, lice is not a health hazard and is not something that students are excluded from school for.
 While we will send a letter home to an entire grade if there is a report of lice, we do not disclose student names.
 We do, however, encourage students to keep their diagnosis private as we are aware of the unfortunate social stigma attached to lice.
 Click HERE for a non-toxic lice treatment.